phamous2day/HAL-l0Cam/README.md

 ###4.
 Make a Record/Stop video: ng-switch and clearing the interval on the backend
 Because I'm capturing images using a setInterval(), I learned that there's a way to [stop it using clearInterval():](http://stackoverflow.com/questions/109086/stop-setinterval-call-in-javascript)

-The bettter but uglier way to stop it is to make "setInterval" to a global variable so that it can be passed to the clearInterval(globalvariablehere).
-It's ugly because global variables have a bad reputation for name collisons, but for the sake of this project, hakuna matata ;)
+The better but uglier way to stop it is to make "setInterval" to a global variable so that it can be passed to the clearInterval(globalvariablehere).
+It's ugly because global variables have a bad reputation for name collisions, but for the sake of this project, hakuna matata ;)

 Backend function to stop recording looks like this — after I made global variable CaptureImages = setInterval():
 ```js